section-engineering-education/engineering-education/content/articles/the-hash-code-function-in-java/index.md

 ### Overview on hashCode() in Java
 In Java, the hashCode idea works according to a specific set of criteria.
 Two things have the same hashcode if they are the same.

-It is not necessarily true, however, to say the opposite.
+It is not necessarily true, yet, to say the opposite.
 There will be a huge difference in the hashcodes of two identical items if they're stored in two distinct places in memory.

 The hashCode function returns the input value's hashed integer value when called on an instance of the HashCode class.

 > Here are some important ideas to keep in mind:
-- When a program executes, multiple calls to hashCode will return the very same type of integer value, unless the Object passed into the equals function changes.
+- When a program executes, many calls to hashCode will return the very same type of integer value, unless the Object passed into the equals function changes.
 Within the next implementation, the integer value will not have to be the same.
 - If the equals method determines that two or more entities are equal, then their associated hashes must be as well.
 - As long as the equals method does not agree on the equality of two or more objects, the hashes of those items will be uneven.
 > To override the `equals` method, we must also override the hash method.
 This is vital to keep in mind.